codio-content/ThinkJava/.guides/content/loops-and-strings-nested-loops.md

 }
 ```

+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/MultiplicationTable.java java -cp code/ MultiplicationTable )

 Variables like `x` and `y` are called **loop variables**, because they control the execution of a loop.
 In this example, the first loop (`for x`) is known as the “outer loop”, and the second loop (`for y`) is known as the “inner loop”.